marceloaguilera94/alchi/README.md

 Hello Hunter!!!
 Sorry for being late.
-I am preparing an offline dependency.
+I am preparing offline dependencies.
 It will be done soon.